Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: Proposed Approach

-Once the Adaptive-model TO generates an optimal jumping trajectory, the Adaptive-frequency MPC will work in conjunction with joint PD control to track the reference trajectories $\bm x_c^{ref}$ and $\bm q_j^{ref}$, which are mapped directly from optimization result $\mathbf X$.
-In addition, the adaptive-frequency MPC takes in the planned contact sequence and optimal variable sampling frequencies $dt$ of each phase, to ensure the synchronization of sampling frequencies between TO and MPC and fully leverage the trajectory resolutions.
+Once the variable-model TO generates an optimal jumping trajectory online, the subsequential variable-frequency MPC will work in conjunction with joint PD control to track the reference trajectories $\bm x_c^{\mathrm{ref}}$ and $\bm q_j^{\mathrm{ref}}$, which are mapped directly from optimization solution $\mathbf X$.
+The MPC uses the planned contact sequence, variable trajectory frequency, and sampling step length $dt$ to synchronize sampling frequencies with the variable-model TO to fully leverage trajectory resolutions.